PeterConstable/PythonTutorial/5_Bool_Comparisons.md

 ## What's next

 In this lesson, we've started to show examples with custom functions and flow control logic.
 There's more to learn about the things we've introduced so far—numbers, variables and what not.
 But let's go for a bit more breadth before more depth.
-So, the next lesson will introduce conditional statements used for flow control and get us started on defining function.
+So, the [next lesson](6_Intro_Functions_Flow_Control.md#sof) will get us started on defining function and introduce statements for flow control.